MajorFemi/Working_With_APIs/README.md

 API means Application Programming Interface.
 Here's a code on working with APIs via Django rest framework.

-We’ll be creating the beginnings of a URL shortener service.
+Weâ€™ll be creating the beginnings of a URL shortener service.

 Create a new application using the django startapp command.
 The app should be called links.